Smart Falcon: 2012: seven-year old season

 Smart Falcon started the year off with the Kawasaki Kinen on January 25.
 After taking the lead with a good start, he gained the lead on the final stretch, finishing the race at 2:10.7 with a 4-length lead, and beating Vermilion's course records by 2 seconds.
 Following this race, Smart Falcon was invited to race in the 2012 Dubai World Cup with Transcend and Eishin Flash.
 Smart Falcon entered the race, but finished at 10th place.
 Smart Falcon skipped the year's Teio Sho as the horse wasn't recovering well enough.
 The horse was then sent to pasture before returning to the stable in August for a return, only for the horse to develop tenosynovitis in his hock, resulting in the horse to be retired from racing to stand stud at Shadai Stallion Station.

 His total of 19 graded flat race wins was the highest number of wins in Japan until Katsugeki Kitokito broke the record in 2021.

 Racing statistics

-The following racing statistics is based off of information available on JBIS-Search and netkeiba.
+The following racing statistics are based on information available on JBIS-Search and netkeiba.